CelesteAng1812/TRELLIS_Gear/README.md

 The fine-tuned model (trained on gear datasets) is available at:
 **[Celesteang/TRELLIS-Gear on Hugging Face](https://huggingface.co/Celesteang/TRELLIS-Gear/tree/main)**

+This model was finetuned on the TRELLIS-text-base version of the TRELLIS model.

 ### Step 1 — Verify Your Environment